So you finally did it … after years of listening to all the SEO and marketing experts, you started a blog.

 Another area of overlooked SEO opportunity is in the URL structure of the blog entry.

-In Wordpress, you can customize the URL using the “Permalink” function.
-Here’s what the permalink field looks like:
+In WordPress, you can customize the URL using the “Permalink” function.

 When you customize the Permalink, be sure to include the same targeted keyword phrase that was part of your blog title (previous recommendation above).
 What you don’t want to do is accept the default URL that can sometimes include an article ID number or other technical gibberish based on your blog’s default settings.